 - Candidates must download the pdf and check for their paper code to estimate their scores.

-- The authorities have released the OMR sheets for RPVT 2020 on October 3.
+- The authorities will also release the OMR sheets for RPVT 2021.

 - Candidates can download the same to check for any discrepancies